by Dr. Bill Rawls

-Healthful diet and adequate supplementation of methyl donors is generally adequate for recovery.
+A healthful diet and adequate supplementation of methyl donors is generally adequate for recovery.
 MTHFR testing is only necessary if recovery is not progressing.

 In my medical practice, I had the fortune of working with a lab that measured MTHFR for no charge.
 For the five years it was available, I tested all my patients.
 Surprisingly, I found it played a more minor role in recovery than I expected.
-I had chronic Lyme sufferers who were severely symptomatic who had no mutations, and perfectly healthy people who had double mutations.
+I had chronic Lyme patients who were severely symptomatic who had no mutations, and perfectly healthy people who had double mutations.

 Testing Beyond the Lab

 Certain types of symptoms require evaluation by diagnostic procedures conducted by specialists in their respective fields.
 These symptoms include:

 - Neurological symptoms: Severe neurological symptoms are evaluated with a nerve conduction test and MRI of the brain to assess the nervous system.
 The purpose is ruling out multiple sclerosis.

 - Cardiac symptoms: Heart symptoms like chest pain and irregular heartbeat are evaluated by EKG and Holter monitor (a wearable device for tracking your heart rhythm).
 Findings may lead to cardiac catheterization.

 - GI symptoms: Stomach pain and symptoms are often evaluated by an upper endoscopy.
 Lower intestinal and colon symptoms are evaluated by colonoscopy.
 Routine colon cancer screening with colonoscopy is recommended every 10 years for everyone over 50.